 Goods moving between Ireland and Northern Ireland will have different procedures compared to other UK-EU trade.

-The UK would implement a temporary tariff regime for up to 12 months.
+The UK will implement a temporary tariff regime for up to 12 months.

 Most UK imports would be tariff-free, but in certain sectors, such as agriculture, tariffs would be maintained.

-Visit prepare your business for EU Exit to find more guidance on policy changes relevant to your sector and sign up for updates.
+Visit the transition period to find more guidance on policy changes relevant to your sector and sign up for updates.